whage/whage.github.io/_posts/2025-10-24-a-value-investing-experiment.md

 I think it will help find and fix potential flaws in my decision making.

-As a continuation, I'd like to learn about the basics of quantitative analysis and implement something that can automatically recognize the stock price pattern that I was looking for in these purcheses: steady long term growth (examined on a log scale!) with a large recent drop, the typical example here being FMC or Brown-Forman.
+As a continuation, I'd like to learn about the basics of quantitative analysis and implement something that can automatically recognize the stock price pattern that I was looking for in these purchases: steady long term growth (examined on a log scale!) with a large recent drop, the typical example here being FMC or Brown-Forman.
 Intuitively these look like very good investments, I'd like to gather meaningful data on this topic.

+Edit (2026.01):
+Since the original posit, I extended my individual stock portfolio with the following companies:
+- Novo Nordisk
+- Roper technologies
+- Target
+- Hormel
+- Pernod Ricard
+- UnitedHealth
+- Baxter
+- Becton Dickinson
+- Gartner

+Their price charts are very similar: decades of steady growth (on a log scale!) with a significant drop recently.
+They are trading at fairly low P/E and and some at extremely low P/B (below 1).
+Intuitively, these should mean good buy opportunities.
+I'll try to explore these type of stocks more and start gathering real data and learn about ways of analyzing it.

 [13f]: https://www.sec.gov/data-research/sec-markets-data/form-13f-data-sets
 [whale]: https://whalewisdom.com/